catfact/DX7-Supercollider/README.md

 the class file can be installed anywhere SC looks for extensions.

+## addendum (RV)

+- load the preset file into memory on init
+- untangled preset logic a bit
+- added ‘channel’ to the noteParser so you can can independently play the same note with different preset (by putting on a different ‘channel’)
+- Added DC blocker to note silence detection
+- Add a method for noteFreeTimeout (-1 is no timeout)

 **the data file `DX7.afx` must be installed at the top of the user's supercollider support directory (e.g. `~/Library/Application Support/Supercollider`)**